pachown/Thomas-McNutt-Website/README.md

 ## Summary

 This is my Portfolio website.
-It currently has an about index page and an algorithms page where I post my solutions and results to different Leetcode problems.
+It currently has an about index page, an algorithms page where I post my solutions and results to different Leetcode problems, and a casino that currently includes one Video Poker game.

-***Curtain Raise Reveal***

 Come check out my website and see how I nailed (or didn't nail) different LeetCode problems!